Alcohol Use Disorder — Co-Occurring Conditions

 ADHD

-ADHD is dramatically underdiagnosed in people with AUD.
-In substance use treatment settings, ADHD prevalence is estimated at 21–23%, and many adults receive their first ADHD diagnosis upon entering addiction treatment [hernández-2025-adhd-alcohol-use] (Note: this specific figure could not be independently verified against the source abstract — the underlying study supports the general finding but the exact number should be confirmed before publication).
-This represents a massive missed opportunity: undiagnosed ADHD likely worsens AUD treatment outcomes through untreated impulsivity, inattention, and difficulty with behavioral regulation.
+ADHD prevalence in substance use treatment settings reaches 21–23%, with many adults receiving their first ADHD diagnosis upon entering addiction treatment [hernández-2025-adhd-alcohol-use] (Note: this specific figure could not be independently verified against the source abstract — the underlying study supports the general finding but the exact number should be confirmed before publication).
+This represents both a diagnostic failure — ADHD going unrecognized for years while driving impulsive and self-medicating behavior — and a treatment opportunity.

 Polysubstance Use

-Alcohol + Benzodiazepines: Both are GABA-A agonists.
-Their combination produces synergistic CNS and respiratory depression and is a leading cause of overdose death.
-Benzodiazepines are appropriate for acute alcohol withdrawal management but are not appropriate for long-term use in AUD due to cross-tolerance and dependence risk.
+Alcohol and benzodiazepines share GABAergic mechanisms and produce dangerous synergistic CNS and respiratory depression.
+Benzodiazepines are appropriate for medically supervised alcohol withdrawal but are not appropriate for long-term use in AUD populations due to cross-tolerance and dependence risk.

 Chronic Pain